CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Field Study

 \section{Field Study}

-To address RQ2, understanding how lab members engage with and experience a chatbot-driven organizational memory system, we conducted a month-long field deployment of \sys{} in the Slack workspaces of four university research labs, including the authors' own.
+To understand how lab members engage with and experience a chatbot-driven organizational memory system (RQ2), we conducted a month-long field deployment of \sys{} in the Slack workspaces of four university research labs, including the authors' own.